-Researchers identify potential new therapy approach for hepatitis CJanuary 16th, 2012 in Diseases, Conditions, Syndromes /
+Researchers identify potential new therapy approach for hepatitis CJanuary 16, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Researchers at the University of British Columbia have found a new way to block infection from the hepatitis C virus (HCV) in the liver that could lead to new therapies for those affected by this and other infectious diseases.

 More than 170 million people worldwide suffer from hepatitis C, the disease caused by chronic HCV infection.
 The disease affects the liver and is one of the leading causes of liver cancer and liver transplant around the world.
 HCV is spread by blood-to-blood contact and there is no vaccine to prevent it.
 Current treatments for the disease are only moderately effective and can cause serious side effects.

 "As HCV infects a person, it needs fat droplets in the liver to form new virus particles," says François Jean, Associate Professor in the Department of Microbiology and Immunology and Scientific Director of the Facility for Infectious Disease and Epidemic Research (FINDER) at UBC.
 "In the process, it causes fat to accumulate in the liver and ultimately leads to chronic dysfunction of the organ."

 "HCV is constantly mutating, which makes it difficult to develop antiviral therapies that target the virus itself," says Jean.
 "So we decided to take a new approach."